regiregi22/RaspiNail/raspibolt_40_lnd.md

 Now your Lightning node is ready.
 This is also the point of no return.
 Up until now, you can just start over.
-Once you send real bitcoin to your RaspiBolt, you have "skin in the game".
+Once you send real bitcoin to your RaspiNail, you have "skin in the game".

-* Make sure your RaspiBolt is working as expected.
+* Make sure your RaspiNail is working as expected.
 * Get a little practice with `bitcoin-cli` and its options (see [Bitcoin Core RPC documentation](https://bitcoin-rpc.github.io/){:target="_blank"})
 * Try a few restarts (first stop lnd and bitcoind with `lncli stop`, `sudo systemctl stop lnd`, `sudo systemctl stop bitcoind` and then reboot with `sudo reboot`), is everything starting fine (don't forget to unlock the wallet after each reboot with `lncli unlock`)?